appmux/adhesive.js/README.md

 adhesive.js
 ==========

 adhesive.js framework delivers essential components for integration of AngilarJS with the real world.
+Components are independent and can be used individually.

 Define your project file structure and leverage modules you were looking for forever to build and deliver your SPA.
-This framework turns the development nightmare into a pure pleasure, no more a 1000 lines source code files, no more struggling with browser cache during development or a production release, non of that nonsense...
+This framework turns the development nightmare into a pure pleasure, no more a 1000 lines source code files, no more struggling with browser cache during development or a production release, none of that nonsense...

-The framework has been test driven in production environment and is proven to work with multiple large-scale mission-critical applications over 6 months before was released, lived through several AngularJS version upgrades since 1.9.3 and demonstrated scalability, great performance and high reliability.
+The framework has been test driven in production environment and is proven to work with multiple large-scale mission-critical applications for over 6 months before it was released to the public.
+It lived through several AngularJS version upgrades since 1.9.3 and demonstrated scalability, great performance and high reliability.

-adhesive.js created with developers in mind, it's completely open for any kind of customizations via different patterns, starting with simple configuration to implementation of custom strategies.
+adhesive.js created with developers in mind, it's completely open for any kind of customizations via different design patterns, starting with simple configuration to implementation of custom strategies.

 Demo
 ====